Palm Beach Gardens DUI Attorney

 - 50 hours of mandatory community service

-- A term of probation and attendance at a Victim Impact Panel
+- Probation and mandatory attendance at a Victim Impact Panel

 - Driver’s license suspension or revocation and enrollment in DUI school